 - This Yoga pose also strengthens your upper body and the arms.

 - Eight Limbs Pose Gives relieve in a mild backache and lengthen your spine.

 It is important that you should breathe deeply in each step.
 Don’t bend your spine too much, it causes back injury.
-Avoid this pose chronic wrists, elbows, spine and in neck injury.
+Avoid this pose chronic wrists, elbows, spine, and neck injury.
 Put on comfortable clothes during the session.
-It is strictly advised that perform all the Yoga Asana and Pranayama in under the supervision of an expert teacher.
-If you have medical history consults your doctor before practicing any Asana.
+It is strictly advised that perform all the Yoga Asana and Pranayama under the supervision of an expert teacher.
+If you have medical history consult your doctor before practicing any Asana.

 (Practice makes a man perfect; so keep practicing)